catalyst-cloud/catalystcloud-docs/source/compute/quickstart.rst

 would be found in a brand new cloud project, which will have been provisioned with a single network.

-We will launch a compute instance using an Ubuntu 20.04 image and will connected it to the default network mentioned above.
+We will launch a compute instance using an Ubuntu 20.04 image and connect it to the default network mentioned above.
 We will also create a security group to allow inbound SSH traffic

 The configuration details are as follows: